PaimaStudios/paima-engine-docs/docs/home/3-react-to-events/2-primitive-catalogue/1-introduction.md

 - `scheduledPrefix`: For extensions that trigger scheduled inputs (ERC721 and ERC20Deposit) specifies the prefix used with these scheduled inputs;
 - `depositAddress`: This field is only used by the ERC20Deposit extension type to specify the target address of transactions you are interested in tracking.

-If you try to run your game node with an invalid or non-existent CDE config file, Paima Engine will report the problem to you and then carry on as if no chain data extensions were specified.
+If you try to run your game node with an invalid or non-existent Primitive Catalogue config file, Paima Engine will report the problem to you and then carry on as if no Primitives were specified.

 ## Accessing the collected data